We had Dallas Mavericks season tickets for nearly 20 years. Most of that time they were pitiful wannabes…so bad they were known as the “Mav-wrecks.”

 Miami had at least three great shooters.
 Guess what?
 They couldn’t figure out how and when to capitalize on that asset.
 Who’s the best guy to get the ball when?
 Nobody knew.

 Lesson: Fast-growing companies often fall into this trap.
 So much to be done, so little time to do it, and everyone wears lots of hats.
 That’s fine – except that accountability suffers.
 When it’s everybody’s job (“customer service”) it’s nobody’s job.
 Be crystal-clear on who has ultimate accountability for what.
 It doesn’t mean they’ve got to go it alone – but it creates clear ownership for laying out a plan and ultimately achieving the needed result.

-LeBron James is a name even non-fans often recognize.
-But fame doesn’t translate to success on the court.
+LeBron James is a name that people recognize around the globe.
+But that fame didn’t translate to success on the court.

 Lesson: Other wellness businesses may have brands that prompt instant recognition.
 Or celebrity endorsements or local movers and shakers on their side.
 None of that actually matters.
 What matters is how good a job you and your team do living up to what you sold your clients, and what they think of you.
 Get that right and your wellness business will work.

 Chicago and Oklahoma City were both knocked out of the playoffs in earlier rounds.
-But they’re coming on strong and they’ll be even better next year.
+But it was clear that they were coming on strong and would only get better.

 Lesson: Don’t waste precious mental energy worrying about the “big guys.”
 Business size is vastly overrated and is often a burden, not an asset.
 Plus, remember – even Microsoft started out in some guy’s garage.
 WalMart’s first store opened in Rogers, AR, population 40,000.
-On the other hand, Trader Joe’s built a cult following with stores in only nine states.
+On the other hand, Trader Joe has built a cult following with just a few hundred stores.